-Want a specific print process used?
+Want to use a specific print process?

-If purchasing custom printed garments, our system will use a number of variables to calculate the best & most appropriate production process.
+If purchasing custom printed garments, our system will use a number of variables to calculate the best and most appropriate production process.
 This keeps things nice and easy for you, and ensures you don’t have to spend years gleaning the knowledge of a printer before making your order.
 Your order is then checked over by our expert team, ensuring the most appropriate process has been assigned and that your artwork is in the suitable format.
 Please note all of our print processes are of the highest quality and durability, so perfect for whatever you need.
 If you do require a specific print method to be used, you’ll find details on how to do this & more information here.

 "The go-to supplier for ethical and environmentally sound custom clothing & branded uniforms."

 "Leading the way in Fairtrade with A.M.
 Custom Clothing"